Aim and Scope

 c) direct scientific cooperation in the last two years preceding the preparation of the review.

-to decide on its selection.
+The author must provide 2 potential reviewers, but the Editorial Office reserves the right to decide on their selection.
 In order to conduct anonymous reviews, the so-called blind page should be attached to the submitted articles, containing only the title of the work.
 The review has a written form (the review form is provided on the journal's website) and ends with a clear conclusion regarding the acceptance or rejection of the article for publication.

 Depending on the reviewer's assessment, the Editorial Office shall decide about further use of the work.
 The decision of the Editorial Office is final.